Even after 25 years since its original release, Schindler’s List still holds the same power it did so many years ago.

-There isn’t much left to say about a film considered one of the greatest masterpieces in Hollywood history.
+There isn’t much left to say about a film considered one of Hollywood history’s greatest masterpieces.
 The subject material is touchy, the performances are heart-wrenching, and the story of how one guy saved so many is unparalleled.

 Long before Liam Neeson and Ralph Fiennes became household names for a whole new generation, they were polar opposite characters during World War II.
 Both men would go on to receive Oscar nominations for their roles as Oscar Schindler and Amon Goeth.
 These two were powerful men during a time when the world around them was crumbling.
 What each did with their power still lingers to this very day.
 Some people followed orders because that was their job, while others risked their lives to save unknown strangers.